aman-godara/Projects/Artificial Intelligence/Search/Degrees/README.md

 Details of the project are available at: https://cs50.harvard.edu/ai/projects/0/degrees/

 How to run?
-Open degrees.py and type the name of the first star when cmd prompts and later the name of the other star.
+Extract "large.zip" in the current folder, open degrees.py and type the name of the first star when cmd prompts and later the name of the other star.

 Data source: IMDB